'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 True story, according to credible sources [theonion.com].

-One obvious question (Score:3)
+One obvious question (Score:4, Insightful)

 How will this stop anyone besides the absolute dumbest terrorists?
 Won't they just start lying?